Skip to main content Skip to main navigation

 4. Send the invoice to the right person

-In larger businesses, the person who you deal with on a day to day basis can be different to the person who does the account payments.
-Make sure you find out exactly who you need to send invoices to, so they can approve payment without delay.
-Also, make sure all of the details on the invoice are correct, so your customer has no reason to come back with questions, which can delay payment.
+Make sure you find out exactly who you need to send invoices to, so they can approve payments without delay.
+Also, make sure all of the details on the invoice are correct and include due dates, so your customer has no reason to come back with questions or excuses that impact payment.

 5. Offer multiple ways to accept payment